timescale/docs/promscale/send-data/opentelemetry.md

 endpoint by configuring the exporter backend.
 Set the  exporter backed using the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` environment variable on your application.
 Ensure that the SDK you are using on the application supports gRPC.
-If the SDK does not support gRPC then use the OpenTelmetry Collector to convert OTLP http to gRPC.
+If the SDK does not support gRPC then use the OpenTelmetry Collector.
 Use the OTLP `http receiver` and OTLP `gRPC exporter` collector configuration to convert OTLP http to gRPC.

 The specifics of the configuration are different for each SDK and library.
 For more information, see[OpenTelemetry documentation][otel-docs].

 [otel-docs]: https://opentelemetry.io/docs/instrumentation/